kognifai/PoseidonNext-Framework/PoseidonNext-documentation/Guides/CLI-tool-for-registering-apps-and-data-adapters.md

     ```npm install -g @kognifai/poseidon-app-registration-cli```.

-2. Restart Windows from command line.
+2. Restart your command line.
 3. Run the tool by typing in ```regapp``` from anywhere.
 This will present you with the options for the tool.

 ![2018-06-14_08-52-35.png](.%20images/2018-06-14_08-52-35-f86cf13e-03a7-4b61-87cd-30f8bb9155c6.png)